Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Large-scale demonstration

 \section{Large-scale demonstration}

-In this section, we demonstrate the application of sensitivity analysis of perturbed utility route choice in the large-scale case, covering the Copenhagen Metropolitan Area.
-The network contains 30,773 links and 12,876 nodes.
-In \cite{Fosgerau2021a}, we utilized 1,234,289 observed route choices to estimate the PURC model.
-For details on the data processing, we refer to the appendix in \cite{Fosgerau2021a}.
-We apply their Model C. This model includes pace parameters (min/km) specific to link-types, a parameter for a dummy if the number of outlinks is at least two (links into intersections), and uses the entropy link perturbation function~\eqref{eq:Fentropic}.
+In this section, we demonstrate the application of flow-dependent sensitivity analysis of the PURC model in a large-scale case, covering the Copenhagen Metropolitan Area using a network containing 30,773 links and 12,876 nodes.
+Each link $a$ has a BPR cost-time function ~\eqref{bpr}, with specific parameters.
+In \cite{fosgerau_perturbed_2022}, we utilized a GPS dataset with 1,234,289 observed route choices to estimate the PURC model.
+We apply their Model C, which includes pace parameters (min/km) specific to link-types, a parameter for a dummy if links lead into intersections (i.e. the number of outlinks excluding u-turns is at least two), and uses the entropy link perturbation function from Eq.~\eqref{eq:Fentropic}.
 The parameter estimates are shown in Table \ref{tab:copenhagen}.

-Using these estimates, we calculate the link cost vector $c$ and solve for the optimal flow vector $x^*$ across all 8,046 OD combinations used in \cite{Fosgerau2021a}.
-This allows us to compute the Jacobian of the optimal flows using Eq.~\eqref{eq:eqngradient}.
-With this, we can easily find the change in $x^*$ for a marginal change in cost.
-For illustration purposes, we uniformly scale the demand of the ODs (stemming from the GPS observations) to the overall demand level in the case study area.

-We consider changing the cost slightly on Langebro, which is one of the four bridges connecting Zealand to the island of Amager.
-The bridge is classified as an urban road, and the travel time in both directions is assumed to increase by 5 seconds.
-This corresponds to an increase of $\delta_c = 0.5692 * 5/60 = 0.0474$ cost units.
-Let $\delta \in \mathbb{R}^{|\mathcal{L}|}$ denote the vector of changes to the link costs.
-In our case, the two entries of $\delta$ that correspond to the two directional links on Langebro take the value $\delta_c$, while all other entries are 0.
-The link flow changes for OD-pair $w$ are approximated by

-The total link flow changes are be obtained by summing $\Delta x^{w*}$ across all OD-pairs $w$.
-Figure \ref{fig:totalFlowDiff} shows the total flow change on the network links (across all OD pairs), while Figure \ref{fig:ODflowshareChange} shows the change in link flow share for one example OD pair.
-Results exhibit the plausible substitution patterns of the PURC model: as cost on the Langebro bridge increases, flows on the Langebro bridge and the main corridors leading to it decrease, while flows on other bridges connecting Zealand to the island of Amager increase.
-This is more evident in Figure \ref{fig:ODflowshareChange} with only one OD pair: travelers switch to alternative paths (and links) that avoid Langebro bridge, and this can be seen even close to their origin.

-We also note that most of the network is inactive for the one example OD-relation.
-This is another plausible prediction of the PURC model.